 - Illinois Department of Transportation

 - RSM McGladrey

 Request for Review of Graduate Financial Assistance

 Students who do not receive financial assistance upon their admission may apply for reconsideration after completing 6 hours of graduate level coursework at Bradley University with a minimum 3.25/4.0 cumulative GPA.
 Any additional financial assistance will not be distributed until the semester following the semester in which the student completes 6 graduate semester hours at Bradley.
-To continue to receive any scholarship in subsequent semesters, the student must maintain a minimum of a 3.0/4.0 GPA.
+To continue to receive any scholarship in subsequent semesters, the student must maintain the required minimum cumulative GPA of 3.0/4.0, and remain in good academic standing (i.e. not on academic probation or academically dismissed).
 Scholarship awards will be suspended for students who are placed on scholastic probation or dismissed.

 - Fall Semester - August 1

 - Spring Semester - January 1

 Students who are admitted conditionally to a degree program are not eligible for reconsideration until the conditional status has been removed.
 If a request for reconsideration is approved, a student may receive the Merit Scholarship if all requirements are met.
 The Excellence Scholarship is awarded only upon admission, not upon reconsideration.

 Effective January 2016, students who have been awarded a graduate assistantship will receive the same level of financial assistance that was previously awarded during the interim(s) between semesters and/or after their assistantship ends.
 Submitting a Request for Review will no longer be necessary.
 Since the previously awarded scholarship will take effect again, the student’s cumulative graduate GPA will no longer be evaluated for determining the scholarship.